flutter/website/src/content/perf/impeller.md

 ### macOS

 As of the 3.19 release,
-you can preview Impeller for macOS behind a flag.
+you can try out Impeller for macOS behind a flag.

 To enable Impeller on macOS when debugging, pass `--enable-impeller` to the `flutter run` command.